 Monica holds a Master of Business Administration from Athabasca University in Alberta and a Bachelor of Human Ecology from the University of Manitoba.
 She prides herself on raising “two great kids” with her husband.

 Energy Efficiency Alberta is headed by a diverse board with expertise in energy efficiency, governance and community building.

-David Dodge is a producer with Green Energy Futures where he has created over 150 documentaries on Canada’s most inspiring clean energy leaders, projects, and policies.
+David Dodge is the board chair at Energy Efficiency Alberta and the producer of Green Energy Futures where he has created over 200 documentaries on Canada’s most inspiring clean energy leaders, projects, and policies.

 Kyla Sandwith is the founder and Chief Executive Officer of De Novo Inc.